michipase/Elaborato_Docker-Kubernetes/README.md

 🏄  Done! kubectl is now configured to use "minikube" cluster and "default" namespace by default
 ```

-Also an alias for minikube kubectl can be created using:
+Also, an alias for Minikube's kubectl can be created using:

 ```bash
 alias kubectl="minikube kubectl --"
 ```
 Keep in mind this alias is only temporary, as it will not be loaded again in the next terminal session.
-It can be made permanet adding it to your `.bash_aliases` or `.bashrc` which is usually found in home folder.
+It can be made permanent by adding it to your `.bash_aliases` or `.bashrc`, which is usually found in the home folder.

 ### Minikube addons
-For the purpose of the test, ingress addon has been added to our minikube.
+For the purpose of the test, the Ingress addon has been added to our Minikube.

 minikube addons enable ingress
 ```console
 x@y:~/docker-kubernetes-univr$ minikube addons enable ingress